hortont424/sand/Design.md

 Servers
 -------

-The first player to launch the game on a particular network becomes the de-facto server.
+The first player to launch the game on a particular network becomes the de-facto server. <this might change>

 Customization
 -------------

+Before the game begins, each player has the opportunity to select his loadout (there are five slots: two primaries, a weapon, utility, and mobility modifier), and many of the tools can be modified with a single slider which increases a positive and a negative attribute of the player in a balanced fashion.

 Internet
 --------